ortus-docs/testbox-docs/primers/bdd/skipping_specs_and_suites.md

 # Skipping Specs and Suites

-Specs and suites can be skipped from execution by using the `xdescribe()` and `xit()` functions or by using the skip argument in each of them.
+Specs and suites can be skipped from execution by prefixing certain functions with the letter `x` or by using the skip argument in each of them.
 The reporters will show that these suites or specs where skipped from execution.
+The functions you can prefix are:

+* `it()`
+* `describe()`
+*

 ```javascript
 xdescribe("A spec", function() {